DoD Civilian Commissary Shopping — What the 2026 Pilot Means for You

 • Dairy, frozen foods, canned goods

-• Brand-name products like Kraft, General Mills, Tyson, Kellogg’s
+• Brand-name products — Kraft, General Mills, Tyson, Kellogg’s, the usual suspects

 • DeCA private label items, which are often priced noticeably lower than their brand-name equivalents

-• Household staples like paper towels, laundry detergent, cleaning supplies
+• Household staples — paper towels, laundry detergent, cleaning supplies

 • Baby formula and infant food